MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-dialog.md

 ### Repeating a dialog

+You can replace a dialog with itself, creating a loop.
-To repeat a dialog, use the *replace dialog* method.
-The dialog context's *replace dialog* method will pop the current active dialog off the stack (without ending it the normal way) and push the replacing dialog onto the top of the stack and begin that dialog.
-This is a great way to handle [complex interations](~/v4sdk/bot-builder-dialog-manage-complex-conversation-flow.md) and a good technique to manage menus.
-You can use this method to create a loop by replacing a dialog with itself.
+This is a great way to handle [complex interactions](~/v4sdk/bot-builder-dialog-manage-complex-conversation-flow.md) and a good technique to manage menus.

 > [!NOTE]
 > If you need to persist the internal state for the current dialog, you will need to pass information to the new instance of the dialog in the call to the *replace dialog* method, and then initialize the dialog appropriately.
-The options passed into the new dialog can be accessed via the step context's *options* property in any step of the dialog.

 ### Branch a conversation